oemof/tespy/docs/tespy_modules/networks.rst

     It is possible to improve the convergence stability manually when using pure fluids.
-If you know the fluid's state is liquid or gaseous prior to the calculation, you may provide the according value for the keyword e. g.
+If you know the fluid's state is liquid or gaseous prior to the calculation, you may provide the according value for the keyword e.g.
     :code:`myconn.set_attr(state='l')`.
 The convergence check manipulates the
     enthalpy values so that the fluid is always in the desired state at that point.
-For an example see the release information of :ref:`version 0.1.1 <whats_new_011_example_label>`.
+For an example see the release information of :ref:`version 0.1.1 <whats_new_011_example_label>`. **Please note, that**
+    **you need to adjust the other parts of the script to the latest API.**

 Calculation speed improvement
 +++++++++++++++++++++++++++++
-For improvement of calculation speed, the calculation of specific equations and derivatives is skipped if possible.
-There are two criteria for equations and one criterion for derivatives that are checked for calculation intensive operations, e. g. whenever fluid property library calls are necessary:
+For improvement of calculation speed, the calculation of specific derivatives is skipped if possible.
+If you specify :code:`always_all_equations=False` for your simulation, equations may also be skipped: There are two criteria for equations and one criterion for derivatives that are checked for calculation intensive operations, e.g. whenever fluid property library calls are necessary:

 For component equations the recalculation of the residual value is skipped,

+- only if you specified :code:`always_all_equations=False` and
-- if the absolute of the residual value of that equations is lower than the threshold of :code:`1e-12` in the iteration before and simultaneously
+- if the absolute of the residual value of that equations is lower than the threshold of :code:`1e-12` in the iteration before and
 - the iteration count is not a multiple of 4.

-Connection equations are evaluated at least in every second iteration.
-If a temperature value has been specified, the equation will be evaluated in every iteration.
+Connections equations are skipped

+- only if you specified :code:`always_all_equations=False` and
+- if the absolute of the residual value of that equations is lower than the threshold of :code:`1e-12` in the iteration before and
+- the iteration count is not a multiple of 2 and
+- the specified property is not temperature.

 The calculation of derivatives is skipped, if the change of the corresponding variable was below a threshold of :code:`1e-12` in the iteration before.